AO-StreetArt/CLyman/README.md

     Configurable Logic
     Scalable microservice design

-CLyman is a part of the AO Distributed Visualization Server, along with [Crazy Ivan] (https://github.com/AO-StreetArt/CrazyIvan).
+CLyman is a part of the AO Distributed Visualization Server, along with [Crazy Ivan](https://github.com/AO-StreetArt/CrazyIvan).
 It therefore utilizes the [DVS Interface library](https://github.com/AO-StreetArt/DvsInterface), also available on github.
 It utilizes the Obj3.proto file for inbound communications.

 ## Table of Contents